MarcKissel/booktemp/docs/04-how-computers.md

 #accessing/using the terminal

-#computer langauges you might come across
+#computer languages you might come across
 Python

 #terms